Connect with others who understand.

 Exercising With Type 1 Diabetes

 Exercise is great for most people living with type 1 diabetes.
-It improves general health and well-being, and it can also reduce your need for insulin.
+It improves general health and well-being, and it can also help reduce your need for insulin.
 Try these suggestions to help you exercise, stay healthy, and achieve your blood glucose goals.

-5. Stay in Close Contact With Your Health Care Team
+5. Stay in Close Contact With Your Healthcare Team

 Managing the complications of exercise can be difficult for people living with type 1 diabetes.
-Your health care team can help you optimize your diabetes management.
+Your healthcare team can help you optimize your diabetes management.
 If getting in touch with your doctor or endocrinologist is difficult, find a diabetes educator or nurse who can help you routinely assess your blood glucose levels and make adjustments to your exercise routine.
 If you have some complications of diabetes, be sure to ask your care team what forms of exercise are safest for you.

 6. Do Your Research